Satya Prasad Majumder: Career

 After 1991, Majumder rejoined Bangladesh University of Engineering and Technology and continued to serve it by taking various responsibilities.
 He particularly taught courses on telecommunications, namely optical communications, analog and digital electronics, advanced electronics, digital communications, satellite communications, electrical circuits and systems, instrumentation & control systems, power systems analysis, electrical machines, laser theory, telecommunication engineering, advanced telecommunication engineering, coding and information theory.

 Aside from teaching, Majumder also handled different administrative responsibilities.
 He was the head of the EEE Department in two consecutive years from June 2006 to May 2008.
 He has also completed his term as the director of student welfare in 2018.
 He is currently the chairman in Communication Society of IEEE Bangladesh Section.

-Majumder served as faculty in many different private universities of Bangladesh, like - Presidency University, Bangladesh Army University of Science and Tech (BAUST), Military Institution of Science and Technology, Ranada Prasad Shaha University (RPSU) to name some few.
+Majumder served as faculty in many different private and public universities of Bangladesh, like - Presidency University, Bangladesh Army University of Science and Tech (BAUST), Military Institution of Science and Technology, Ranada Prasad Shaha University (RPSU) to name some few.
 He has also worked as a visiting faculty of different universities abroad, like- Multimedia University, Malaysia, Gunma University, Japan, University of Parma, Italy, etc.

 Majumder has authored more than 200 publications and also supervised more than 100 thesis and dissertations in different field of optics, especially in Optoelectronics & Photonics, Optical Fiber Communication Systems, Optical Networks, Solution propagation, Satellite Communications, Mobile and Infrared communications, etc. On 18 August 2024, he stepped down from his position.